Avyrra/infoboxes/README.md

 	 `var(--color-accent)`

 	- **Get Extended Typography Styles.** If you want even more customization, check out my Extended Typography Styles snippet.
 Also customized via Style Settings.

+# Still in Early Development

+## What I want to know most
+Lemme know how the syntax works out for you.
+I couldn't get it to break.
+Maybe you can.
+I tried everything I could think of that uses an -> and // in their syntax and I couldn't find one that conflicts with my implementation yet.
+Lemme know if you find anything and if I gotta change something.
+But I'd hate to change to an uglier set of symbols.

 - **Customize with snippets.** The .css file for infoboxes does not utilize the `!important` functionality in any way.
 If you'd like to make adjustments to infoboxes, you can do so with a snippet.